technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 11/Lab 11 - Investigating Incidents with Defender, Sentinel, and Security Copilot.md

 ## Introduction

-The Microsoft Defender portal brings together a unified set of security services to reduce your exposure to security threats, improve your organizational security posture, detect security threats, and investigate and respond to breaches.
+Microsoft Defender portal brings together a unified set of security services to reduce your exposure to security threats, improve your organizational security posture, detect security threats, and investigate and respond to breaches.
 These services collect and produce